Creating a Snapshot

 If you want to create an application-consistent snapshot, ensure that the QEMU guest agent is installed and running, as described in Installing the QEMU Guest Agent for Application-Consistent Snapshots (Linux-based VMs).

-In the Snapshot Virtual Machine dialog box, all volumes (under Volumes to Capture) are selected, by default.
+In the Snapshot Virtual Machine dialog box, all volumes are selected, by default.
 Deactivate the check box beside volumes that you do not want to capture in the snapshot.
 The boot volume is required for all snapshots.

 Optionally, type a Snapshot Name and Description for the snapshot.
 The default Snapshot Name for each new snapshot is the name of the VM, but you can type a more descriptive name.
 (The snapshot name does not need to be unique.)